Meadowlarke/Bibliography/Bibliography.md

 196: Analysis of _Tancredi._

-202: the experiences of the aurdience.
+202: The experiences of the audience.

 205: The politics and history of writing out ornaments, as displayed in Rossini.